-As the plan of universal preparation for war was gradually realised by the Hitler government, the German General Staff more and more boldly came to the forefront.
-When in 1934, Rosenberg was persistently talking, in accordance with his "theory" of soil and blood, about "unloading the towns," and "reagrarianising" (returning the workers to the villages), the General Staff published an article soberly laying on record that all attempts to close down factories, to attract industrial workers to the villages, would signify a weakening of the military power of the country.
+As the plan of universal preparation for war was gradually realized by the Hitler government, the German General Staff more and more boldly came to the forefront.
+When in 1934 Rosenberg was persistently talking, in accordance with his "theory" of soil and blood, about "unloading the towns", and "reagrarianizing" (returning the workers to the villages), the General Staff published an article soberly laying on record that all attempts to close down factories, to attract industrial workers to the villages, would signify a weakening of the military power of the country.
 The world political importance of Germany is closely connected with her importance as a powerful industrial country.
 Military power requires the strengthening and not weakening of the relative position of industry, an increase in the cadres of skilled industrial workers, who are designed to become the backbone of the army today.

-Every year the role of the German General Staff in the home, foreign and economic policy of the country under Hitler grows more and more considera-The fascist "totalitarian" state is becoming more and more a state with a "totalitarian," militarised economy.
-All the financial resources of Germany were devoted to the service of this militarised economy, new direction was given to foreign trade, building construction was almost entirely subordinated to this aim.
-Tremendous new factories have been built for war production, the old factories have been radically reorganised.
-Industry has been cut out in the interests of strategy: transport, road constructions are now dependent upon war preparations.
-The mass work of the National Socialists is entirely subordinated to the requirements of armaments, a militarised economy, and preparations for war.
+Every year the role of the German General Staff in the home, foreign and economic policy of the country under Hitler grows more and more considerable.
+The fascist "totalitarian" state is becoming more and more a state with a "totalitarian", militarized economy.
+All the financial resources of Germany were devoted to the service of this militarized economy, new direction was given to foreign trade, building construction was almost entirely subordinated to this aim.
+Tremendous new factories have been built for war production, the old factories have been radically reorganized.
+Industry has been cut out in the interests of strategy: transport, road construction are now dependent upon war preparations.
+The mass work of the National-Socialists is entirely subordinated to the requirements of armaments, a militarized economy, and preparations for war.
 This in particular applies to the training and drilling of young men who will be the soldiers of the future.
-This applies to the whole of the working class, particularly in view of the sharpening policy of militarising the factories.
+This applies to the whole of the working class, particularly in view of the sharpening policy of militarizing the factories.

-The German General Staff which, under Hitler has acquired increased influence over the regulation of German economy, is by no means guided in its work by these or those "theories" invented by the Nazis.
-The example which he takes is the adaption of German economy to suit the war which took place in 1914-1918.
-One of the most prominent teachers of the present leaders of German economy is the Jew, Walter Rathenau, and it is particularly ironical that those who followed this man in the sphere of economics, were his murderers, and that they praise this murder as a "national" feat.
+The German General Staff, which under Hitler has acquired increased influence over the regulation of German economy, is by no means guided in its work by these or those "theories" invented by the Nazis.
+The example which he takes is the adaptation of German economy to suit the war which took place in 1914-1918.
+One of the most prominent teachers of the present leaders of German economy was the Jew Walter Rathenau, and it is particularly ironical that those who followed this man in the sphere of economics were his murderers. and that they praise this murder as a "national" feat.

-With a few restrictions, the German General Staff encourages the fact that this extremely real militarisation of economy is glossed over with the bright and blending colours of the national socialist ideology and propaganda.
-During the world war, ideological unification took place with the help of slogans, namely, "War to a victorious conclusion," "Hold out whatever happens," and then the German trade unions and the social-democratic party also submitted to these slogans.
-At the present stage of preparations for the new war, the General Staff cannot with its own forces alone, put forward the ideology required for the complete militarisation of economy, which demands such sacrifices.
-All that which the national-socialist ideologists call "socialism" becomes so much camouflage of the complete militarisation of economy.
+With a few restrictions, the German General Staff encourages the fact that this extremely real militarization of economy is glossed over with the bright and blending colors of the National-Socialist ideology and propaganda.
+During the World War, ideological unification took place with the help of slogans, namely, "War to a victorious conclusion", "Hold out whatever happens", and then the German trade unions and the Social-Democratic Party also submitted to these slogans.
+At the present stage of preparations for the new war, the General Staff cannot with its own forces alone put forward the ideology required for the complete militarization of economy, which demands such sacrifices.
+All that which the National-Socialist ideologists call "socialism" becomes so much camouflage of the complete militarization of economy.